-Main Reasons Your Credit Score Can Drop
+Main Reasons Your Credit Scores Can Drop

-Your Payment History
+Your Payment History (i.e Late Payments)

-One of the main factors that affect your credit score is, of course, your history of payments towards your various credit accounts.
+One of the main factors that affect your credit scores is, of course, your history of payments.
 Most credit products you use come with a minimum balance payment and a maximum payment date that you have to adhere to in order to avoid a penalty.
 For example, every credit card comes with a monthly statement that includes a bill.